eviabs/Dicts/README.md

     ```

     Let's take a look at the important things in here:
-    * If you've already used [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) before, you may see that the `MyViewHolder` class is a standard `ViewHolder` that is used to connect to the layout we have just created.
+    * If you've already used [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) before, you may see that the `MyViewHolder` class is a standard `ViewHolder`.
     * Create a `WikipediaTermAdapter` constructor that calls its super class constructor.
     * Override the method `InnerTermViewHolder` as shown.
 This way, we make sure that the super class gets the correct `MyViewHolder` class.
     * Implement the abstract method `setDefinitionLayout`.
-This method sets the layput as you wish.
-Not that we take the method's parameters and downcast them to the classes we have just created.
-It's your responsibility to make sure that you make the correct cast.
+This method sets the layout as you wish.
+Note that we take the method's parameters and downcast them to the classes we have just created.
+It's your responsibility to perform the correct cast.
-    * Implement the abstract method `createResultsObject` which uses [Gson](https://github.com/google/gson) to convert our json response to our java objects.
+    * Implement the abstract method `createResultsObject` which uses [Gson](https://github.com/google/gson) to convert the json response to our java objects.
-    * Implement the abstract method `getDefinitionLayoutId` which return the appropriate layout id.
+    * Implement the abstract method `getDefinitionLayoutId` which returns the appropriate layout id.
     * If you wish to add an icon to your card result, override the method `getIconDrawable`.
-If you won't not icon will be shown.
+If you won't, no icon will be shown.

 7) Go to `TermAdapterFactory` class under `Adapters` package, and add the adapter we have just created to the factory: